DIY Christmas Pillow Covers With Free Printables

 Pencil

-So once I had the three pages printed out, I next inserted a piece of cardboard inside the pillow cover to prevent the marker from leaking through to the other side.
+Once I had the three pages printed out, I inserted a piece of cardboard inside the pillow cover to prevent the marker from leaking through to the other side.

-Then I arranged my graphics to where I wanted them, and made small pencil marks on the pillow cover to reference the spacing.
+Then I arranged my graphics where I wanted them and made small pencil marks on the pillow cover to reference the spacing.

 stencil-transfer-pillow-cover

-Then I used the ultra fine tip sharpie to retrace the outline by hand, and the fine tip sharpie to color it in.
+Then I used the ultra-fine tip Sharpie to retrace the outline by hand, and the fine tip Sharpie to color it in.
+Alternatively, you could use fabric paint, but the marker is easier to control.

 I worked from the bottom of the pillow up.

 I thought about adding something more, maybe a graphic to the upper right section, but I decided I like the clean, simple look of this better.
-Obviously, you could position the words any way you like, my daughter wanted to me center them on the pillow, but I liked this better.
+Obviously, you could position the words any way you like.
+My daughter suggested I center them on the pillow, but I liked this better.

 Mistletoe Christmas Pillow, DIY Christmas Ideas

 Click on the links below this graphic to print each word.
-You will need to print each of them onto a separate page to have it large enough to fill a 16″ X 16″ pillow cover.
+You will need to print each of them onto a separate page for it to be large enough to fill a 16″ X 16″ pillow cover.

 Lights/Tinsel/Mistletoe